-Although empirical research is scarce for this specific topic as it relates to recent and ongoing outcomes since the COVID-19 global pandemic began, this review of relevant literature provides some context and insight regarding potential impacts of various trends and pedagogical course delivery transformations associated with higher education costs and benefits.
-Prior to March of 2020, undergraduate college students who were enrolled at traditional residential universities had much less experience, or no experience, with online education; this scenario changed suddenly and drastically when the COVID-19 pandemic began, and most traditional undergraduate in-person college courses were transitioned to online/distance learning.
+Although empirical research is scarce for this specific topic as it relates to recent and ongoing outcomes since the COVID-19 global pandemic began, this review of relevant literature provides some context and insight regarding potential impacts of various technology trends and transformations in course delivery modalities associated with higher education costs and benefits.
+Prior to March of 2020, undergraduate college students who were enrolled at traditional residential universities had much less experience, or no experience, with online education; this scenario changed suddenly and drastically when the COVID-19 pandemic hit, and most traditional undergraduate in-person college courses were transitioned to online/distance learning.